MagnusThome/RejsaCAN-ESP32/Projects and ideas/README.md

 # Projects ideas and tips

-I'll add fun stuff here...
+I add fun stuff on this page from time to time...

+A superb list of resources: https://github.com/iDoka/awesome-canbus

 # Alarm

 A beeper that only takes a few milliamperes is driven directly from one of the ESP32 pins.
 Alarm set on over rev in this case but can of course be oil and/or water temperatures, oil pressure (if you know the PID) or anything you want.